Unified Integrated Sensing and Communication Signal Design: A Sphere Packing Perspective: Problem Description and Generalization

 \section{Problem Description and Generalization}

-In this paper, we proceed under the assumption that the optimal sensing signal, denoted as $\mathbf{x}_0$, has already been identified.
-The goal for optimal ISAC signals is to ensure they are closely aligned with $\mathbf{x}_0$ to maintain satisfactory sensing performance.
-The core challenge, as defined in (\textbf{P2}), involves identifying a set of signals, $\mathcal{X}$, comprising $M$ elements, with each signal in the set having a dimensionality of $N$.
-These signals, corresponding to $N/2$ complex symbols, are intended for transmission over $N/2$ time, frequency, or spatial resources, as illustrated in Fig. \ref{fig1}.
+In this paper, we proceed under the assumption that the reference sensing signal, denoted as $\mathbf{x}_0$, has already been identified.
+The goal for reference ISAC signals is to ensure they are closely aligned with $\mathbf{x}_0$ to maintain satisfactory sensing performance. { According to the definition in \(\textbf{P2}\), the core challenge lies in identifying a set \(\mathcal{X}\) of real-valued signals containing \(M\) elements, where each signal has a dimension of \(N\).
+Each \(N\)-dimensional real-valued signal corresponds to \(N/2\)-dimensional complex signal, which is synthesized from the in-phased and quadrature components in communication systems.
+Each \(N/2\)-dimensional complex symbol needs to be transmitted over \(N/2\) time, frequency, or spatial resource blocks, as illustrated in Fig. \ref{fig1}.}

-To comprehensively address the ISAC signal design, we consider the following three scenarios without loss of generality: \begin{itemize} \item The first scenario involves designing $N/2$-dimensional complex ISAC signals without any channel state information (CSI).
+To comprehensively address the ISAC signal design, we consider the following three scenarios without loss of generality: \begin{itemize} \item The first scenario involves designing $N/2$-dimensional complex ISAC signals without any CSI.
 This scenario directly tackles the original problem (\textbf{P2}). \item The second scenario focuses on designing $N/2$-dimensional complex ISAC signals with the knowledge of CSI at the transmitter (CSIT).
 In this case, the $N/2$-dimensional signal undergoes independent fading, free from mutual interference.
 This could occur, for instance, when $N/2$-dimensional complex symbols within a signal are transmitted over orthogonal resources, such as different time slots or orthogonal sub-carriers.
 The optimization problem in this scenario can be described as a modified version of (\textbf{P2}), taking into account the CSIT.
 The modified problem formulation could be represented as follows:

 where $\mathbf{A}=\diag([\Re(\mathbf{h})^T,\Im(\mathbf{h})^T])\in\mathbb{R}^{N\times N}$ and $\mathbf{h}\in \mathbb{C}^{N/2}$ denotes the channel vector of $N/2$ independent fading channels without mutual interference. \item The third scenario corresponds to designing $N/2$-dimensional complex ISAC signals with CSIT, where the signal experiences channels with crosstalk.
 An example is the transmission of $N/2$-dimensional complex symbols through MIMO channels with inter-channel interferences (ICI).
 Let $N_r$ represent the degrees of freedom of the received signal, and $\mathbf{H}$ be a matrix in $\mathbb{C}^{N_r\times N/2}$, characterizing the channel.
 The optimization problem in this scenario involves a further modification of (\textbf{P2}), taking into account both CSIT and the unique channel characteristics due to crosstalk.
 It can be expressed as